GRAPHIC-Nasdaq hits record high as U.S. recession becomes official

 Nasdaq vs S&P 500https://tmsnrt.rs/37cA1xo

-(Reporting by Noel Randewich; Editing by Ira Iosebashvili, Leslie Adler and Nick Zieminski)
+(Reporting by Noel Randewich; Editing by Ira Iosebashvili, Leslie Adler, Nick Zieminski and Cynthia Osterman)

 ((noel.randewich@tr.com; (415) 677 2542; Reuters Messaging: Twitter: @randewich))